 - 26 Building Blocks Lowercase Letter Cards

 What Else Is Needed:

 - Building Blocks Base Plate (optional)

 - Plastic Container or Resealable Bag (optional)

-How To Use The Building Blocks Capital Letter Cards:
+How to Use the Capital Letter Formation Cards:

 For even more fine motor fun, your kids can use a clothespin and clip it on the card to cover the picture.

 These Building Blocks Capital Letter Cards are a hands-on way for your kids to work on letter recognition, beginning sounds, fine motor skills, and much more!